Call Now — 214-396-5309

 The best structural steel erection outcomes in Dallas start with a plan that is specific about access, inspection timing, and how the field team will sequence each trade.
 When a project has a tight corridor, a live tenant, or a short permit window, our job is to turn the scope into a practical plan that the superintendent, owner, and design team can all use without translation.

 We use the service scope to decide where the real schedule risk sits.
-If the package is driven by steel procurement and fabrication coordination, erection sequencing and crane planning, and connection installation and inspection support, then procurement, staging, and quality control have to be ordered around those items rather than around a generic milestone list.
+If the package is driven by steel procurement coordination with active lead-time management for current north texas fabricator capacity, shop drawing review schedule built as reverse-engineered path from erection start date, and erection sequencing plan with crane type selection, pick zones, and daily lift sequencing, then procurement, staging, and quality control have to be ordered around those items rather than around a generic milestone list.
 That is how Dallas projects avoid stop-start momentum and keep the critical path visible.

 Dallas owners also benefit from a delivery approach that treats coordination as an ongoing task instead of a one-time kickoff meeting.
 The practical questions are usually about who owns submittals, which vendor is handling each long-lead item, and how the job will transition from planning into field execution.
 Clear answers on those points reduce rework and make it easier to hold a schedule when the site gets busy.